THE

 Pliny the Elder notes that:

-It is not clear whether Pliny’s island of Mictis should be equated with Diodorus’ island of Ictis.
+It is not clear whether this island of Mictis should be equated with Diodorus’ island of Ictis.
 Pliny’s statement is somewhat ambiguous (is it Britain, generally, or Mictis, in particular, where tin is found), and, clearly, Diodorus’ Ictis was not a six day sail from the immediate mainland.
 Possibly Mictis was a completely different island, or perhaps Pliny’s story is basically the same as Diodorus’, but presented in a garbled form.

 By the time of Julius Caesar’s campaigns in Gaul (58–51 BC), the tribe inhabiting the southern coast of the Breton peninsula were called the Veneti.
 In The Gallic War, Caesar, himself, notes that the Veneti were:

 … by far the most influential of all maritime peoples in that part of the country.
-They possess numerous ships, in which they regularly sail to Britain; they excel the other peoples in knowledge of navigation and in seamanship; and, the sea being very stormy and open, with only a few scattered harbours, which they keep under their control, they compel almost all who sail those waters to pay toll.The Gallic War III, 8
+They possess numerous ships, in which they regularly sail to Britain; they excel the other peoples in knowledge of navigation and in seamanship; and, the sea being very stormy and open, with only a few scattered harbours, which they keep under their control, they compel almost all who sail those waters to pay toll.

 Presumably, these same people (though perhaps differently named) were engaged in the cross-Channel tin trade at the time of Pytheas.
 Their ships, which are described by Caesar, probably hadn’t changed substantially, either, in the intervening years.

 They were a good deal more flat-bottomed than ours, to adapt them to the conditions of shallow water and ebbing tides.
 Bows and sterns alike were very lofty, being thus enabled to resist heavy seas and severe gales.
 The hulls were built throughout of oak, in order to stand any amount of violence and rough usage.
 The cross-timbers, consisting of beams a foot thick, were riveted with iron bolts as thick as a man’s thumb.
 The anchors were secured with iron chains instead of ropes.
-Hides or leather dressed fine were used instead of sails, either because flax was scarce and the natives did not know how to manufacture it [i.e. linen], or, more probably, because they thought it difficult to make head against the violent storms and squalls of the Ocean, and to manage vessels of such burthen with ordinary sails.The Gallic War III, 13
+Hides or leather dressed fine were used instead of sails, either because flax was scarce and the natives did not know how to manufacture it [i.e. linen], or, more probably, because they thought it difficult to make head against the violent storms and squalls of the Ocean, and to manage vessels of such burthen with ordinary sails.

 By the onset of winter in 57 BC, Caesar believed that Gaul had been subdued.
 The Veneti, however, initiated a rebellion.
 Caesar responded by ordering that a fleet of warships be built, on the River Loire.
 Caesar notes that the Veneti:

-… sent for reinforcements to Britain, which faces that part of Gaul.The Gallic War III, 9
+… sent for reinforcements to Britain, which faces that part of Gaul.

 In late-summer, 56 BC, the Veneti’s rebellion climaxed in a sea-battle.

 To backtrack a little.
 Caesar says (The Gallic War II, 34) that it was one Publius Crassus, at the head of a legion, who secured the submission of the Veneti, and their neighbouring “maritime tribes”, in 57 BC.
-Strabo (Geography III, 5.11) says that one Publius Crassus voyaged to a group of tin-producing islands, the Cassiterides, and on his return “laid abundant information before all who wished to traffic over this sea”.
-The Cassiterides are best regarded as mythical.[*] Strabo gives quite a detailed description of them, and places them to the north of Iberia, but they have never been satisfactorily identified.
-Now, it doesn't seem like much of a leap to identify Strabo’s Publius Crassus with Caesar’s Publius Crassus.
-Perhaps, then, it was actually Cornwall that Crassus visited, on a Veneti ship in 57 BC.
-Strabo also mentions:
+Strabo (Geography III, 5.11) reports that a Publius Crassus voyaged to a group of tin-producing islands called the Cassiterides.
+Strabo places these islands to the north of Iberia, and gives quite a detailed description of them, but they have never been satisfactorily identified, and they may well be mythical.

-… the Veneti who fought the naval battle with Caesar; for they were already prepared to hinder his voyage to Britain, since they were using the emporium there.Geography IV, 4.1
+… the Veneti who fought the naval battle with Caesar; for they were already prepared to hinder his voyage to Britain, since they were using the emporium there.

 In which case, it would appear that the prospect of having their lucrative business ruined if Caesar crossed the Channel prompted the Veneti to instigate the rebellion.